 The world got a good laugh when Hermès announced the impending release of its collection of $13,000+ handmade bicycles in October 2013.
 The Paris-based luxury brand, known for its $7,000+ Birkin and Kelly bags, however, was not joking.
 It seemed as though Hermès was getting serious about its new motto: “A sporting life!,” adding bikes to its roster of “sporting” goods, such as $14,600 baseball gloves and $1,850 baseball bats.
 Now, roughly three years later, Hermès’s arch-rival, LVMH Moët Hennessy Louis Vuitton SE, wants in.

-This week brought the news that L Catterton – an investment fund backed by the luxury conglomerate that plays parent to brands ranging from Louis Vuitton and Givenchy to Starboard Cruise Services and Princess Yachts – is the frontrunner to acquire a stake in Italian bicycle maker Cicli Pinarello SpA.
+In October we learned that L Catterton – an investment fund backed by the luxury conglomerate that plays parent to brands ranging from Louis Vuitton and Givenchy to Starboard Cruise Services and Princess Yachts – is the frontrunner to acquire a stake in Italian bicycle maker Cicli Pinarello SpA.
 Launched in the early 1950s, Pinarello’s hand-made bicycles have made the Treviso, Italy-based brand one of the most successful on the market, with models like the Bolide used by Tour de France winner Bradley Wiggins selling for as much as $18,000.